TomCarlson-NTAC/ndr-tests/ndr-test.md

  The following namespace prefixes are used consistently within this specification.
 These prefixes are not normative; this document issues no requirement that these prefixes be used in any conformant artifact.
 Although there is no requirement for a schema or XML document to use a particular namespace prefix, the meaning of the following namespace prefixes have fixed meaning in this document.

 - `xs`: The namespace for the XML Schema definition language as defined by [XML Schema Structures](#Appendix-A-References) and [XML Schema Datatypes](#Appendix-A-References), "`http://www.w3.org/2001/XMLSchema`".
-- `xsi`: The XML Schema instance namespace, defined by [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Instance_Document_Constructions">Section 2.6, _Schema-Related Markup in Documents Being Validated_</a>, for use in XML documents, "`http://www.w3.org/2001/XMLSchema-instance`".
+- `xsi`: The XML Schema instance namespace, defined by [XML Schema Structures](#Appendix-A-References)       [Section 2.6, _Schema-Related Markup in Documents Being Validated_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Instance_Document_Constructions), for use in XML documents, "`http://www.w3.org/2001/XMLSchema-instance`".
 - `sch`: The Schematron namespace, as defined by [Schematron](#Appendix-A-References), "`http://purl.oclc.org/dsdl/schematron`".
 - `nf`: The namespace defined by this specification for XPath functions, "`http://reference.niem.gov/niem/specification/naming-and-design-rules/5.0/#NDRFunctions`".
 - `ct`: The namespace defined by [CTAS](#Appendix-A-References) for the `conformanceTargets` attribute, "`http://release.niem.gov/niem/conformanceTargets/3.0/`".